abuzucom/agamben/README.md

 Reusable GitHub protections for repository files that can change automation, agent behavior, dependencies, deployment, or runtime behavior.

-This repository is intended for private repositories in the `abuzucom` organization.
+This repository is intended for all repositories in the `abuzucom` organization.
 The default policy owner is `itsjustatank`.

 ## Security model